-The TRIPS Agreement sets minimum standards in the international rules governing patents, including on medicines.
-Countries that are members of the WTO (today, more than 150 countries) agree to certain common standards in the way they enact and implement their patent laws.
+The TRIPS Agreement sets minimum standards in the international rules governing intellectual property, including patents on medicines.
+Countries that are members of the WTO (today, more than 150 countries) agree to certain general common rules in the way they enact and implement their intellectual property laws.
 These standards include, amongst others, that patents be given for a minimum of 20 years; that patents may be given both for products and processes; and that pharmaceutical test data be protected against ‘unfair commercial use’.

 But the question of what deserves to be patented is left for countries to determine.
 The Agreement only says that patents should be granted for new, inventive and useful inventions - but it does not define these terms.
 Deciding whether a new formulation (producing a pill version of a drug that formerly came as a powder, for instance) or a new combination (combining two or more existing molecules into a new pill) deserves a new twenty-year patent for example is a prerogative of countries, and is not determined by the WTO texts.
 Countries should therefore determine what kind of inventions deserves patents in the area of pharmaceuticals, in light of their own social and economic conditions.
 Some governments, such as Brazil, Thailand or India, have done precisely that.
 In today’s world, for many patients, that decision can be a question of life or death.